diagrams/diagrams-doc/manual/diagrams-manual.rst

 >                                          ===
 >                                          d2  )

+Sometimes, one may wish to *position* a diagram next to another diagram without actually composing them.
+This can be accomplished with the `juxtapose` function.
+In particular, `juxtapose v d1 d2` returns a modified version of `d2` which has been translated to be next to `d1` in the direction of `v`.
+(In fact, `beside` itself is implemented as a call to `juxtapose` followed by a call to `(<>)`.)

+.. container:: todo

+  Example

 See `envelopes and local vector spaces`_ for more information on what "next to" means, `Working with envelopes`_ for information on functions available for manipulating envelopes, or `Envelopes`_ for